pingcap/docs/faq/backup-and-restore-faq.md

 Yes, after deleting a specific table, you can recover it again.
 But note that, you can only recover tables that are deleted using the `DROP TABLE` or `TRUNCATE TABLE` statement, not the `DELETE FROM` statement.
 This is because `DELETE FROM` only updates the MVCC version to mark the data to be deleted, and the actual data deletion occurs after GC.

-## Why does BR use a lot of memory when restoring statistic data?
+### Why does BR take a lot of memory when restoring statistics information?

-Before v7.6.0, the statistic data and the table/schema information data is backed up into the same file, and is loaded together into memory when restoring.
-Therefore, When the size of statistic is too large, BR will use a lot of memory.
+Before v7.6.0, the statistics data backed up by BR is stored together with the table information and loaded into memory during recovery.
+Therefore, when the backup statistics data is very large, BR needs to occupy a large amount of memory.

-Starting from v7.6.0, the statistic data is backed up into separate files.
+Starting from v7.6.0, the backup statistics is stored in a specific file separately.
 BR does not load statistic data of any table until BR starts to restore the table, which saves memory.